Guide Hand Dryers

 For a longterm reduction of spreading of germs and bacteria, the devices should be maintained regularly.

 In consequence of the used modern technologies, such devices are more expensive when it comes to purchase.
-A standard device depending on the used technology has costs of about 500 Euro per piece.
+A standard device depending on the used technology has costs of about 500 GBP per piece.

 It is not always uncontroversial when hand dryers are compared to the use of paper towels.
 The dispute revolves around the question which kind is more hygienic.
 Some say paper towels are more hygienic, however other studies show that there is no grave difference between both systems.
 The decision about hand dryers is obviously depending on the individual sanitary installation, yet the following advantages can be noted when making a comparison with paper towels: